If you work in HR or if you ever had to work with a new hire, you would know one thing for sure:

 4-Familiarize to company culture

-As you can tell from the step above, company culture is pretty vital these days.
+As you can tell from the step above, company culture is pretty vital in 2022.

 In fact, almost half of all potential hires prioritize company culture, and for millennials, company culture comes above all else when applying for a job.